gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

 title: Using Multiple Themes Together
 ---

-## What’s contained in this tutorial?
+## What this tutorial covers

-By the end of this tutorial, you’ll have done the following:

-- learned how to compose multiple Gatsby themes into a final site
+- composing multiple themes into a final site using [gatsby-theme-blog](/packages/gatsby-theme-blog/), [gatsby-theme-notes](/packages/gatsby-theme-notes/) and [gatsby-mdx-embed](https://gatsby-mdx-embed.netlify.com/) as examples
-- learned about component shadowing
+- component shadowing
-- learned about shadowing a Theme-UI theme file
+- component shadowing for Theme-UI theme file

-The themes we will be composing in this tutorial are [gatsby-theme-blog](https://www.gatsbyjs.org/packages/gatsby-theme-blog/), [gatsby-theme-notes](https://www.gatsbyjs.org/packages/gatsby-theme-notes/) and [gatsby-mdx-embed](https://gatsby-mdx-embed.netlify.com/).
-Follow along as we go from 'hello-world' to a fully functioning final site!

 ## Prerequisites